Samantha Eggar

-Victoria Louise Samantha Marie Elizabeth Therese Eggar (born 5 March 1939) is a retired British-American actress.
+Victoria Louise Samantha Marie Elizabeth Therese Eggar (5 March 1939 – 15 October 2025) was an English actress.
 After beginning her career in Shakespearean theatre she rose to fame for her performance in William Wyler's thriller The Collector (1965), which earned her a Golden Globe Award, a Cannes Film Festival Award and an Academy Award nomination for Best Actress.

-She later appeared as Emma Fairfax in Doctor Dolittle (1967) and the American drama The Molly Maguires (1970).
+Eggar later appeared as Emma Fairfax in Doctor Dolittle (1967) and the American drama The Molly Maguires (1970).
 In the early 1970s Eggar moved to the United States and Canada, where she later starred in several horror films, including The Dead Are Alive (1972), The Uncanny (1977) and David Cronenberg's cult thriller The Brood (1979).

-Eggar has also worked as a voice actress, as Hera in Walt Disney's Hercules (1997) and in several video games, including Gabriel Knight 3: Blood of the Sacred, Blood of the Damned and 007: Nightfire.
-Her television work includes roles on Fantasy Island and a recurring part as Charlotte Devane in the soap opera All My Children in 2000.
+Eggar also worked as a voice actress, as Hera in Disney's Hercules (1997) and in several video games, including Gabriel Knight 3: Blood of the Sacred, Blood of the Damned and James Bond 007: Nightfire.
+Her television work included roles on Fantasy Island and a recurring part as Charlotte Devane in the soap opera All My Children in 2000.

 Early life

-Samantha Eggar was born Victoria Louise Samantha Marie Elizabeth Therese Eggar on 5 March 1939 in Hampstead, London, to Ralph Alfred James Eggar (a brigadier in the British Army) and Muriel Olga Palache-Bouma, who was of Dutch and Portuguese descent.
-The initials of the two triplets of given names form the initials of each of her parents' first lovers.
+Samantha Eggar was born Victoria Louise Samantha Marie Elizabeth Therese Eggar on 5 March 1939, in Hampstead, London, to Ralph Alfred James Eggar, a brigadier in the British Army, and Muriel Olga Palache-Boumam, who was of Dutch and Portuguese descent.
+Eggar also had Irish ancestry through her grandmother.
 Soon after her birth, her family moved to rural Bledlow, Buckinghamshire, during World War II, where she spent her childhood.

 Eggar was brought up as a Roman Catholic and educated at St Mary's Providence Convent in Woking, Surrey.
-Reflecting on her time at convent school, Eggar said: "The nuns didn't have too much success with me – I've always had a violent temper.
+Reflecting on her time at convent school, Eggar said: "The nuns didn't have too much success with me — I've always had a violent temper.
 In fact, once I almost killed one of the nuns."
 At age 16 she began to go by the name Samantha.
 Although Eggar expressed interest in acting at a young age, she was urged against a career in the theatre by her parents.
-She was offered a scholarship to the Royal Academy of Dramatic Arts but instead studied fashion for two years at the Thanet School of Art.
+She was offered a scholarship to the Royal Academy of Dramatic Art, but instead studied fashion for two years at the Thanet School of Art.
 After completing her studies she enrolled at the Webber Douglas Academy of Dramatic Art in London.